Cecilia Banu: Ferdowsi

 Cecilia Banu began her first translations of the Shahnameh, with the publication of several dastans in the newspaper Pravda.
 Her attempts to capture the rhythm and style of the original were already evident.
 At the first Union of Soviet Writers that same year, Maxim Gorky recommended a full translation of the poem and advised Banu to occupy herself with the translation of classical Eastern poetry into the Russian, pointing out that she had someone close to her, her husband, who fully understood the nuances of the East.

-The complete translation of the Shahnameh was instigated by Lahouti, who with Banu, chose the Nafisi-Vullers (1936) edition of the Persian text.
+The complete translation of the Shahnameh was instigated by Lohuti, who with Banu, chose the Nafisi-Vullers (1936) edition of the Persian text.
 Having read through the poem twice and with her husband's commentary on each verse, Banu began the six-volume translation in 1957.
-Lahouti edited the first volume, which appeared on the day he died; subsequent volumes were published intermittently till 1989.
+Lohuti edited the first volume, which appeared on the day he died; subsequent volumes were published intermittently until 1989.
 The translation was widely lauded for its scholarly and poetic merit.
 Banu chose the amphibrachic tetrameter, which she felt most closely approximated both the original Persian meter as well as the melodic aspect of folk performances.

 When their work on the Shahnameh began, there had been no commitment to publication.
 The Institute of Oriental Studies of the Moscow Academy of Sciences was opposed to the work, with some participants preferring a prose translation to a poetic one.
 There was also a political battle between Lahouti and the director of the Institute that had escalated to the upper echelons of the Soviet government, and it appears that the first volume of the Shahnameh saw publication only because Jawaharlal Nehru, during a visit to the Soviet Union in 1955, remarked in surprise that there was no extant Russian translation of the epic.

-Even after Lahuti's death, there continued to be an opposition to the publication of the later volumes of the Shahnameh.
+Even after Lohuti's death, there continued to be an opposition to the publication of the later volumes of the Shahnameh.
 The second volume, for instance, came out only after the intercession of Nina Petrovna Khrushcheva.

 Other poets

 Banu translated the Nay-nama, the overture of Rumi's Masnavi.
-This translation, along with several others - prose and poetic - was criticised for replacing the original imagery with Russian poetic standards, losing the nuance of the original.
+This translation, along with several others – prose and poetic – was criticised for replacing the original imagery with Russian poetic standards, losing the nuance of the original.
 On the other hand, her translation of Saadi Shirazi's ghazal Caravan was called 'masterly' for its capture of the original's meter and rhythm.

 Banu's efforts at translating Hafez into Russian have also been documented.